Free Shipping + 30-Day Return Guarantee On All Cases

 ✅ Ensures that the shoulder rest doesn’t shift during transport.

-Best option: Look for cases with built-in shoulder rest compartments or adjustable storage space.
+Best option: Look for cases with built-in shoulder rest compartments, straps, or adjustable storage space.

 Many violin cases come with a string tube, a simple but essential feature that prevents spare strings from bending or breaking.